My Flying History

 I've landed on the ice at Alton Bay, New Hampshire twice.

-I've flown the RV-7 to AirVenture at Oshkosh, Wisconsin seven times.
+I've flown the RV-7 to the Show -- AirVenture at Oshkosh, Wisconsin -- eight times.

 I have landed at Lake County Airport (KLXV) in Leadville, Colorado: field elevation 9,933 feet, highest airport in North America.